ibm-cloud-docs/vmwaresolutions/archiref/openshift-runbook/vcs-openshift-runbook-nsxedge.md

 # Red Hat OpenShift NSX Edge configuration
 {: #openshift-runbook-runbook-nsxedge-intro}

-This section details the NSX components that are used to support the OpenShift 4.7 environment.
+Review the NSX components that are used to support the OpenShift 4.7 environment.
 To use this information, you must understand how to create these components and add the configuration.
-Review [Add an Edge Services Gateway](https://docs.vmware.com/en/VMware-NSX-Data-Center-for-vSphere/6.4/com.vmware.nsx.install.doc/GUID-B9A97F20-4996-4E16-822C-0B98DDE70571.html){:external}.
+Review [Add an Edge Services Gateway](https://docs.vmware.com/en/VMware-NSX-Data-Center-for-vSphere/6.4/com.vmware.nsx.install.doc/GUID-B9A97F20-4996-4E16-822C-0B98DDE70571.html){: external}.
 PowerNSX commands are provided if you would want to use this method.

 ![OpenShift 4.7 networking](../../images/openshift-networking41.svg "OpenShift 4.7 networking"){: caption="Figure 1.
 OpenShift 4.7 networking" caption-side="bottom"}